limbo666/WiFi_HDD_LED/README.md

 This project is combination of software and hardware.
 On the software side the open source **Activity Indicator**: https://sourceforge.net/projects/activityindicat/ should be used The executable is available only for Windows OS.

+#### LUA VS Arduino
+There are two different ways to program the ESP8266 and create your WiFi LED
+1. Lua (under nodemcu firmware).
+For this use contents of the lua folder.
+1. Arduino.
+For this use the contents of Arduino folder.

+In both cases you should change the **Wifi credentials** on the code and check that selected **GPIOs** are the ones you are using on your hardware.
+The hardware is the same any case.

-#### Step by Step Guide
+#### Step by Step Guide (Lua)
-For the hardware side (this project) a step by step guide is available on **Instructables** https://www.instructables.com/id/WiFi-HDD-LED/ .
+For the hardware side (this project) a step by step guide is available on **Instructables** https://www.instructables.com/id/WiFi-HDD-LED/

 #### Communication
-The communication is based on UDP protocolover WiFi
+The communication is based on UDP protocol over WiFi
 ![Communication](https://github.com/limbo666/WiFi_HDD_LED/blob/master/Images/communication.png)

 #### Circuit